Shifanaks/Coffee-sales-Dashboard/README.md

 - Analyzed the data to find total revenue, best-selling products, and sales trends
 - Created Pivot Tables to summarize the data by product, month, and day
 - Merged all charts and visuals into one clean and interactive dashboard and used Slicers to filter data dynamically by product type and time period

+## Project Insights
+- Total Revenue from March 2024 to March 2025 is ₹1,12,245.58
+- Latte is the highest-selling product, followed by Americano with Milk
+- Espresso and Cortado are the lowest-performing products
+- March 2024 had the highest revenue, indicating a seasonal sales peak
+- Sales are stronger on weekdays, especially on Monday and Tuesday
+- Sunday shows the lowest revenue, suggesting less footfall or demand
+- Milk-based coffee products are more popular among customers
+- Revenue trends highlight opportunities to focus marketing in high-performing months

+## Final Conclusion
+The Coffee Sales Dashboard provides a clear and interactive view of sales performance from March 2024 to March 2025.
+By analyzing revenue across time periods and products, the dashboard reveals strong customer preferences for milk-based coffee, peak sales days, and key months for business growth.
+These insights can support strategic decisions in marketing, product promotion, and operational planning to drive future sales performance.